 - Design and Design Thinking

-It turns out Astro Nova is not proud of how selective their program is.
-They want every child to have an Astro Nova style education.
+It turns out Astra Nova is not proud of how selective their program is.
+They want every child to have an Astra Nova style education.
 So they open sourced the curriculum for many of their classes, including 3DM and conundrums.
 They have also spun out Synthesis and offer it independently.
 Our son is enrolled in it.

 At this point, I could begin to visualize a schedule: